Call of Duty: Strike Team: Gameplay

-Campaign Mode
+Campaign mode

 The game is set in the Black Ops story arc, in 2020, with players leading a U.S. Joint Special Operations Team after the country "finds itself in a war with an unknown enemy".
 The single player experience provides the similar feeling of previous Call of Duty games.
 The campaign consists of objective-based missions, where players control strike teams that are sent on particular missions to retrieve intel, eliminate targets or to take control of a specific area.
 Players are able to switch out gear and weapons or upgrade perks (which grant enhancements) between missions.
 Perks are upgradable via in game currency earned through missions, or through in-app purchases.

 The game does not come with a multiplayer mode.
 Also, the campaign has 16 missions in 3 different locations to explore as you progress through the game.

-Survival Mode
+Survival mode

 Survival Mode in Strike Team plays the same way as Modern Warfare 3s Survival Mode.
 Players must fight off infinite waves of AI controlled enemies on the 3 maps included with the game, with more available for purchase.
 The game mode increases in difficulty as players progress through waves.
 Upon completing a wave, XP is rewarded based on the performance of the player, which can be used to purchase either ammunition or upgraded weapons and armour.

-Time Attack Mode
+Time Attack mode

 A new game mode for the game which was available as a free update on November 21, 2013, for those who already purchased the game.
 Time Attack mode puts the player in any of the already available maps, and sends out AI controlled enemies.
 Players must fight off enemy forces, while keeping an eye on the clock.
 Killing enemies reward players with more time on the clock, with the objective of staying alive as long as possible while earning tokens.

-Domination Mode
+Domination mode

 A new game mode for the game was available as a free update on December 19, 2013 (only for IOS users), for those who already purchased the game.
 The new game mode was available to play on all of the Strike Team maps.
 The objective is to capture and hold three strategic points on the map for a set amount of time while holding off a huge number of enemy forces.
 The longer the player survives, the more deadly the enemies become as they force their way into the game map to try to recapture the markers.

 Reception

-Call of Duty: Strike Team received above-average reviews according to the review aggregation website Metacritic.
+Call of Duty: Strike Team received "mixed or average reviews" according to the review aggregation website Metacritic.
 IGNs Brian Albert gave the game positive points on its tactical view option, and constant unlocks of upgraded weaponry.
 However, Strike Teams clumsy shooting, difficult squad control, and jumbled story was a disappointment in his eyes.
 Albert wrote, "In trying to please both mobile and console audiences, Call of Duty: Strike Team fails to reach either."